If you or a U.S. citizen loved one become seriously ill or injured abroad, we can:

 Before you go abroad, learn what medical services your health insurance will cover overseas.
 If your health insurance policy provides coverage outside the United States, remember to carry both your insurance policy identity card as proof of insurance and a claim form.

+Consider buying medical evacuation insurance.
+Medical evacuation can be extremely expensive, costing more than $50,000 depending on your location and medical condition.
 Although some health insurance companies pay "customary and reasonable" hospital costs abroad, very few pay for your medical evacuation back to the United States.
-Medical evacuation can cost more than $50,000, depending on your location and medical condition.
 For more information, visit our website for Insurance Providers for Overseas Coverage.

-In general, health care you get while traveling outside the United States is not covered by Medicare.
-In rare cases, Medicare may pay for inpatient hospital, doctor, ambulance services, or dialysis you get in a foreign country.
+In general, Medicare does not cover medical care you receive while traveling outside the United States.
+In rare cases, Medicare may pay for inpatient hospital, doctor, ambulance services, or dialysis care you receive in a foreign country.
 Visit Medicare.gov for more information.

-Senior citizens may wish to contact Medicare, the American Association of Retired Persons (AARP) or a travel agent for information about foreign medical care coverage with private Medicare supplement plans.
+Senior citizens may wish to contact Medicare, the American Association of Retired Persons (AARP), or a travel agent for information about foreign medical coverage with private Medicare supplement plans.

-Travel Insurance vs. Travel Medical Insurance – There’s a Difference
+Travel Insurance vs. Travel Medical Insurance – There is a Difference

-U.S. citizens considering travel abroad for medical care should:
+If you are a U.S. citizen considering travel abroad for medical care, you should:

 Vaccinations Are Required for Entry to Some Countries

-Some countries require foreign visitors to carry an International Certificate of Vaccination, also known as a Yellow Card, or other proof that they have had certain inoculations or medical tests before entering or transiting their country.
-Before you travel, check the country information and contact the foreign embassy of the country to be visited or transited through for current entry requirements.
+Some countries require foreign visitors to carry an International Certificate of Vaccination, also known as a Yellow Card, or other proof that they have had certain inoculations or medical tests before entering or transiting the country.
+Before you travel, check the country information and contact the foreign embassy of your destination or transit country for current entry requirements.